gitlabhq/gitlabhq/doc/administration/container_registry.md

 1. Use its own domain - needs a SSL certificate for that specific domain (eg. registry.example.com) or a wildcard certificate if hosted under a subdomain (eg. registry.gitlab.example.com)
-1. Use existing GitLab domain and expose the registry on a port - can reuse existing GitLab SSL certificate
+1. Use the existing GitLab domain and expose the registry on a port - can reuse existing GitLab SSL certificate

 Note that using HTTP is possible but not recommended,